felixfrz/felixfrz/README.md

 - I live in England 🏴󠁧󠁢󠁥󠁮󠁧󠁿
 - I hold a Masters Degree in Computer Science from the University of Hertfordshire in the UK 🇬🇧
 - 👀 I’m interested in Computer Science topics
-- 🌱 I’m currently learning C
+- 🌱 I’m skilled in C, Java, JavaScript, Python, Dart
 - 💞️ I’m looking to collaborate on any software development projects
 - 📫 You can reach me on oladoyinayodeji@gmail.com